 An expense fraud refers to a deliberate, devised attempt at inflating reimbursements.

 While every inaccurate expense claim hurts your business, not all of them are deliberate.
 It could be a simple typing error or a legitimate claim where an employee lost the receipt.
 Hence, it is essential to treat every inaccurate claim with a pinch of salt before you confront your employees about the same.

 The Association of Certified Fraud Examiners defines four types of expense frauds -

 - Mischaracterized expenses - Employees submit personal expenses under the category of business expenses.
 Such sort of mischaracterized claims are common as there is usually no way of categorizing a claim by only looking at the submitted receipt.

-- Fictitious expenses – These claims are bogus receipts that appear genuine.
+- Fictitious expenses - These claims are bogus receipts that appear genuine.
 Computer programs, design skills and even legitimate companies make it easy to create fake documents.
 You will be surprised to see how easy this can be.
-Check out custom receipt maker and sales receipt store to understand how easy it is to create fictitious expense claims.
+Check out custom receipt maker and need receipt to understand how easy it is to create fictitious expense claims.

-- Overstated expenses – In these cases, The employee inflates the cost of a legitimate expense.
+- Overstated expenses - In these cases, the employee inflates the cost of a legitimate expense.
 This can be done by padding mileage or showing a larger tip than what was actually paid.
-Don’t think it’s as easy as it looks?
+Don’t think it's as easy as it looks?
 While writing this article, we found a real book on Amazon that claims to have hundreds of ways to overstate expenses.

 - Multiple reimbursements - This is a case where an employee remits the same receipt for an item more than once.
 Here, the finance teams may approve duplicate payments, if not careful about accepting expense claims.
 A widespread example of this is when an employee submits two bills where expenses from one are included in the other (Ex - An aggregated bill for their hotel stay and a separate bill for F&B).